-Dr. Sean Mullen is an Assistant Professor who works in the Department of Kinesiology & Community Health at the University of Illinois at Urbana-Champaign.
+Dr. Sean Mullen is an Associate Professor who has worked for the Department of Kinesiology & Community Health at the University of Illinois at Urbana-Champaign for the past 12 years.
 His research employs a social neuroscience perspective to understand the antecedents and outcomes of regular exercise participation.
 For details about Dr. Mullen’s educational background and training, visit his personal website.

 I believe we all have the capacity to change our behavior and our health.
 I focus on trying to increase exercise because of its many benefits, including enhancing the way we think and process information.
 My goal is to develop programs that work to keep people exercising, thinking effectively, and thinking positively about exercise.